tobernguyen/madmax-manager/README.md

 - Auto calculate the number of plots for each destination directory
 - Auto clear all tmp dirs before plotting
 - Auto restart on plotter crash
-- Tested on Ubuntu but should work on other Linux OS (please submit an issue if it doesn't work for you)
+- Tested on Ubuntu and macOS but should work on all Linux Distros as well (please submit an issue if it doesn't work for you)

 ## Usage
 Clone the repository